 Scroll to the bottom of the page and click the Save button.

 Google Workspace Business, Education, and Enterprise editions have the ability to customize how long a session remains valid after logging in with a third-party SAML IdP (like Duo Single Sign-On).
 Set this in the Google Admin console under Security → Google session Control.
 Learn more about this Google Workspace option at the Google support site.

 You can log on to Google Workspace using your organization's domain login page e.g. https://mail.google.com/a/example.com for Gmail.
-This redirects you to Duo Single Sign-On to enter your primary directory logon information.
-For example, this is the SSO login page when your authentication source is Active Directory.
+This redirects you to Duo Single Sign-On to begin authentication.